Wall Street, Money and the Merchant Class

 options, futures or derivatives; we enter a realm that falls outside the scope of normal business transactions.

-Street was created ostensibly as an auction market for raising capital to finance new business ventures or additional funds
+Wall Street was created ostensibly as an auction market for raising capital to finance new business ventures

-to grow a company.
-The underlying value of the stock price of a company would trade as shareholders wager on the direction
+or additional funds to grow a company.
+The underlying value of the stock price of a company would trade as shareholders wager

-of the equity or changes in their needs.
-Bonds were sold as loans that companies have an obligation to pay and retire the
+on the direction of the equity or changes in their needs.
+Bonds were sold as loans that companies have an obligation to pay

-debt.
-Warrants, options, futures and derivatives emerged as sophisticated methods of refining the general purpose of funding
+and retire the debt.
+Warrants, options, futures and derivatives emerged as sophisticated methods of refining the general purpose

-specific instrument in a financial venture.
-The Capital Markets offer no guarantee that profits are assured, and provide no
+gamble on any specific instrument in a financial venture.
+The Capital Markets offer no guarantee that profits are assured,

-pledge that losses will not result.
+and provide no pledge that losses will not result.
 Risk is always present.
-But the essential question is whether this culture of finance
+But the essential question is whether this culture

-is willing to accept as payment for a transaction.
-As any student of business and history will attest, "No state shall
+anyone is willing to accept as payment for a transaction.
+As any student of business and history will attest, "No state

-...coin money; emit bills of credit; [or] make anything but gold and silver coin a tender in payment of debts."
-From
+shall ...coin money; emit bills of credit; [or] make anything but gold and silver coin a tender in payment of debts."

 Act of 1792 established the definitions for coinage.